LeidyGil/leidygil.github.io/SQL_English.md

 SELECT strftime("%Y", sale_date) AS year, SUM(amount) FROM sales GROUP BY 1 ORDER BY 1
 This way, you can achieve the same grouping and ordering without repeating the SELECT clause expression.

-select email, count(email) as repetitions from users group by 1 order by 1;
+SELECT email, count(email) as repetitions FROM users group by 1 ORDER BY 1;

---Grouping by multiple columns
+### Grouping by multiple columns
 In SQL, it is possible to group by multiple columns using the following syntax:
 SELECT column1, column2, aggregation_function(column3) FROM table GROUP BY column1, column2
 And as we learned in the previous exercise, we can also write the query as follows:
 SELECT column1, column2, aggregation_function(column3) FROM table GROUP BY 1, 2

 Calculate the average of each student in each subject.
-The columns should be named email, subject, and grade_average select email, subject, avg(grade) as grade_average from students group by 1,2;
+The columns should be named email, subject, and grade_average SELECT email, subject, avg(grade) as grade_average FROM students group by 1,2;

+## Having
--- Introduction to Having
+### Introduction to Having
 In SQL, the GROUP BY clause allows us to group data.
 If we want to filter the obtained information, we will use HAVING.
 HAVING is used to filter the results of a query that involves aggregated functions.
 In other words, HAVING allows applying filtering conditions to the results of functions like COUNT[...]
-We are asked to create a report showing the months and the number of enrollees, but only where there are 2 or more enrollees.
+We are asked to create a report showing the months and the number of enrollees, but only WHERE there are 2 or more enrollees.

 SELECT strftime("%m", Registration_Date) AS month, COUNT(Registration_Date) user_count
 FROM registrations